Tom Cousineau

-Thomas Michael Cousineau (born May 6, 1957) is an American former college and professional football player who was a linebacker in the Canadian Football League (CFL) and National Football League (NFL) for nine seasons during the 1970s and 1980s.
+Thomas Michael Cousineau (born May 6, 1957) is an American former professional football player who was a linebacker in the Canadian Football League (CFL) and National Football League (NFL) for nine seasons during the 1970s and 1980s.
 He played college football for Ohio State University, and twice earned All-American honors.
-He was the first overall pick of the 1979 NFL Draft, and played professionally for the CFL's Montreal Alouettes and the NFL's Cleveland Browns and San Francisco 49ers.
+He was the first overall pick of the 1979 NFL draft, and played professionally for the CFL's Montreal Alouettes and the NFL's Cleveland Browns and San Francisco 49ers.

 Cousineau is a member of the College Football Hall of Fame, elected in the class of 2016.
 He is also a member of the Ohio State Varsity "O" Hall of Fame, inducted in 1995, and St. Edward High School Hall of Fame.
 Cousineau was the recipient of the Silver Anniversary Butkus Award in 2003.

-Early years
+Early life

-Cousineau was born in Fairview Park, Ohio, to Carol and Tom Cousineau Sr, who was the head football and a wrestling coach at Lakewood (Ohio) High School.
-Consequently, his mother did not want him to play football under the shadow of his father.
-Thus, Cousineau played high school football for nearby St. Edward High School, which is several blocks away in Lakewood.
+Cousineau was born in Fairview Park, Ohio, to Carol and Tom Cousineau Sr, who was the head football coach and a wrestling coach at Lakewood (Ohio) High School.
+His mother did not want him to play football under the shadow of his father.
+Thus, Cousineau played high school football for nearby St. Edward High School.
 He excelled and was one of the most highly recruited football players in the country in his senior year.
 He graduated in 1975.

 Cousineau was also an accomplished wrestler.
-In 1975, under legendary coach Howard Ferguson, he lost to future NFL player Bob Golic from cross-town all-boys school rival St. Joseph High School in the Ohio state wrestling tournament semifinals in the heavyweight weight class.
-The match has been called "one of the most memorable," Golic would go on to win the state title and Cousineau would finish in third place.
-Golic would go to be two-time All-American at heavyweight at Notre Dame.
-Cousineau and Golic would eventually become teammates in the NFL with the Browns.
+In 1975, under legendary coach Howard Ferguson, he lost to future NFL player Bob Golic from cross-town all-boys school rival St. Joseph High School in the Ohio state wrestling tournament semifinals in the heavyweight weight class, in a match that was called "one of the most memorable."
+Golic would go on to win the state title and Cousineau would finish in third place.
+Golic would go to be a two-time All-American at heavyweight at Notre Dame, and he and Cousineau would eventually become teammates in the NFL with the Browns.